Previous dayMarch 16, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.9 earthquake 22 km SW of Pocito, Argentina at 18:12 UTC on March 16, 2026.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+This magnitude 3.9 event was detected 22 km SW of Pocito, Argentina on March 16, 2026, with origin time 18:12 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: -31.832°, -68.737°.
+The epicenter is at -31.832°, -68.737°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16